AnjaliPrabhu848/My-Portfolio.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to My Portfolio of Machine Learning Projects

-You can use the [editor on GitHub](https://github.com/AnjaliPrabhu848/My-Portfolio.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can find the complete project [here](https://github.com/AnjaliPrabhu848/My-Portfolio.github.io/edit/master/README.md)

-### Markdown
+### Breast Cancer Prediction

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+The purpose of this project was to diagnose tumors as beningn and malignant, incorporating both classification and regression methods.
+As part of this process, I trained and tested various models in order to gain the most accurate results from the algorithms.
+When plotting, I picked the best set of cancer features - determined by which ones had the highest correlation.

 ```markdown
 Syntax highlighted code block